We No Speak Americano: Music video

-The official music video for the song, directed by Andy Hylton is a take on classic silent film comedies and features a Chaplinesque Italian protagonist during 1910s New York City, in a bid to raise some quick cash to propose to the young woman that he met earlier in the video.
+The official music video for the song, directed by Andy Hylton, is a take on classic silent film comedies and features a Chaplinesque Italian protagonist in 1910s New York City, in a bid to raise some quick cash to propose to the young woman that he met earlier in the video.

-This music video appeared in an episode of Beavis and Butthead.
+This music video appeared in the episode "Bounty Hunters" of Beavis and Butthead.